 Revenue.
-Revenue to date from our human therapeutics segment is generated primarily through our collaboration agreement with Forest Laboratories, Inc., or Forest, and our license agreements with Almirall, S.A., or Almirall, and Astellas Pharma Inc., or Astellas.
-The terms of these agreements include payment to us of one or more of the following: non-refundable, up-front license fees, milestone payments; payments for providing active pharmaceutical ingredient, or API; and royalties on product sales.
+Revenue to date from our human therapeutics segment is generated primarily through our collaboration agreement with Forest, and our license agreements with Almirall, S.A., or Almirall, and Astellas Pharma Inc., or Astellas.
+The terms of these agreements include payment to us of one or more of the following: non-refundable, up-front license fees; milestone payments; payments for providing active pharmaceutical ingredient, or API; and royalties on product sales.
 Revenue from our human therapeutics segment is shown in our condensed consolidated statements of operations as collaborative arrangements revenue.
 As a result of the sale of our interest in Microbia, as discussed above, revenue from our biomanufacturing segment is included in net loss from discontinued operations.
 We expect our revenue to fluctuate for the foreseeable future as our collaborative arrangements revenue is principally based on the achievement of pre-commercial and commercial milestones.
+During the second half of 2011, we expect an increase in our collaborative arrangements revenue as we expect to achieve the pre-commercial milestones related to the FDA s acceptance of our NDA, triggering milestone payments of up to \$20.0 million.